BartoszKut/AI_devs-3/README.md

 11. **`/vectors`** - Solution for the "Vectors Search Task" (Search for similar vectors - S03E02).
 12. **`/database`** - Solution for the "Database Task" (Analyze database and retrieve specific datacenter IDs - S03E03).
 13. **`/loop`** - Solution for the "Loop Task" (Locate Barbara Zawadzka using interconnected APIs - S03E04).
+14. **`/connections`** - Solution for the "Connections Task" (Find the shortest path from Rafał to Barbara using a graph database - S03E05).

 ## Getting Started